leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/regions.rst

    :class: refbox

    :Mode:      All modes
-   :Menu:      :menuselection:`View --> View Region --> Clipping Region...`
+   :Menu:      :menuselection:`View --> View Regions --> Clipping Region...`
    :Hotkey:    :kbd:`Alt-B`

 Allows you to define a clipping region to limit the 3D View display to a portion of 3D space.